 Black mustard seeds itself come in so many varieties where they differ in sizes and the darkness of the skin.
 Based on the variety, mustard seeds are added to pickles, introduced as whole or in paste form into curries, but probably the most common way they are used in Indian cooking is in tempering.
 Quickly cooked in ghee or oil along with a few other ingredients and added to lentil soups (dal), yogurt dressings and condiments etc.

-Home Style Dal Tadka By Veg Recipes Of India
+- Dal Tadka from Veg Recipes of India

-Jasmine Rice with Cumin and Mustard Seeds By Epicurious
+- Jasmine Rice with Cumin and Mustard Seeds from Epicurious

 It has an earthy aroma to it and gives a mild bitter flavor when added to the food.
 Just a small amount of turmeric goes a long way so if your food has a powerful bitter taste because of turmeric then that means, you’ve added more than necessary.